andrewhong5297/farpoll/README.md

 Put in the relevant keys in the `.env` file.
 If you want to post to your own EAS schema with more variables, go create a schema and edit the encoder and schemaUID.
 You also have the option to change the code to post offchain if you want to, docs are linked in the script.

 For testing, I recommend you localhost into an ngrok and then test with [this developer frames frontend](https://warpcast.com/~/developers/frames).

-I'm a javascript noob so ignore all my spaghetti code.
-Feel free to make PRs with improvements and thoughts 😁

 To start, install all the packages.